Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 }
 ```

->A name in the lambda-capture shall be in scope in the context of the lambda expression, and shall be <code>this</code> or refer to a local variable or reference with automatic storage duration.
+>A name in the lambda-capture shall be in scope in the context of the lambda expression and shall be <code>this</code> or refer to a local variable or reference with automatic storage duration.

 Phew, that was a lot of talk only about captures!
 <br>

 ## Anonymous Lambdas

 A Lambda which isn't named is called an anonymous lambda.
-Calling such Lambdas can be done on the very same line like so:
+Calling such Lambdas can be done on the very same line as such:

 ```cpp
 [](){std::cout<<"Hmm";}();